Environments#

 # Replace <PACKAGE> with your desired package

-# Replace <VERSION> with your desired version of Python
+# Replace <VERSION> with your desired version (optional)

 Note